Legionnaires' disease

 How you get Legionnaires' disease

-You can get Legionnaires' disease if you breathe in tiny droplets of water containing bacteria that causes the infection.
+You can get Legionnaires' disease if you breathe in tiny droplets of water containing bacteria that cause the infection.

 It's usually caught in places like hotels, hospitals or offices where the bacteria have got into the water supply.
 It's less common to catch it at home.